OVERVIEW

 Accessibility

-Our brand should always feel accessible to anyone.
-With that in mind, color choices should always adhere to the latest WCAG standards.
+color choices should adhere to the latest WCAG Guidelines.

 TYPOGRAPHY